Strong coupling between a microwave photon and a singlet-triplet qubit: Magnetospectroscopy

 \section{Magnetospectroscopy}

-To further characterize the spin-orbit eigenstates and and to independently verify the character of the singlet-triplet qubit, we now study the magnetic field evolution of the IDT from 0\,T up to 2\,T. As described in the method section~\ref{app:resonator}, we measure the resonator shift $\chi$ as a function of the detuning $\epsilon$ and the magnetic field, as plotted in Fig.~\ref{fig:Fig3}(a).
-A finite $\chi\neq 0$ occurs at the IDT when tunneling between the dots is allowed and hence if the DQD obtains a non-zero dipole moment.
-As described in the methods section~\ref{app:Hamiltonian}, we model the DQD by an effective two electron Hamiltonian which allows us to fit the gate voltage and field dependence of the IDT (white dashed line in Fig.~\ref{fig:Fig2_app}(a)).
-We find that the magneto-dispersion of the IDT is well fitted using the following fit parameters namely the spin-conserving singlet and triplet tunnel rates $t_c^S/2\pi\approx29$\,GHz, and $t_c^T/2\pi\approx37$\,GHz, the singlet-triplet coupling rate $t_{\rm{SO}}/2\pi\approx 5$\,GHz, the electron g-factors of the right and left dots, $g_R\approx 1.8$ and $ g_L\approx 2.8$, as well as the singlet-triplet energy splitting $\Delta_{\rm{ST}}/2\pi\approx 79$\,GHz.
-These fit parameters are consistent with parameters obtained previously in this material system~\cite{fasth2007direct,nadj2010disentangling,nilsson2018tuning,trif2008spin,junger2020magnetic}.
+To explicitly identify and characterize the spin-orbit eigenstates and to independently verify the character of the singlet-triplet qubit, we now study the magnetic field evolution of the IDT from 0 up to \corr{$900$\,~mT applied at the angle $\alpha=130$°}.
+We measure the amplitude $A$ and phase $\varphi$ of the signal transmitted through the resonator as function of detuning $\varepsilon$ and magnetic field strength $B$.
+A non-zero \corr{$\varphi$} occurs at the IDT when tunneling between the dots is allowed resulting in a non-zero DQD dipole moment.
+As described in methods section~\ref{app:Hamiltonian}, we model the DQD by an effective two electron Hamiltonian which allows us to fit the gate voltage and field dependence of the IDT (white dashed line in \corr{Fig.~\ref{fig:Fig4}(a)}).
+We find that the magneto-dispersion of the IDT is well described using the following fit parameters: the spin-conserving singlet and triplet tunnel rates \corr{$t_c^S/2\pi\approx8.5$\,GHz, and $t_c^T/2\pi\approx3.2$\,GHz, the singlet-triplet coupling rate $t_{\rm{SO}}/2\pi=\Delta_\mathrm{SO}/4\pi\approx 2.9$\,GHz, the electron g-factors of the right and left dots, $g_R\approx 1$ and $ g_L\approx 8$, as well as the single dot singlet-triplet energy splitting $\Delta_{\rm{ST}}/2\pi\approx 47$\,GHz.} These fit parameters are consistent with parameters obtained previously in this material system~\cite{fasth2007direct,nadj2010disentangling,nilsson2018tuning,trif2008spin,junger2020magnetic}.
 We note, however, that the fit is under-determined and therefore, it does not provide accurate numbers.
 Nonetheless, the model gives a qualitative, physical understanding of the system and allows us to establish which DQD levels interact with the resonator.